LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 ##An example using a sample dataset
 Download the dataset from the [Downloads](downloads) page and extract it.
 The archive will contain the bag, calibration target and IMU configuration file.

-The calibration can be started using:
+The calibration can be started with:
 > kalibr_calibrate_imu_camera --target april_6x6.yaml --cam camchain.yaml --imu imu_adis16448.yaml --bag dynamic.bag --bag-from-to 5 45

 *NOTE: * Because there are shocks in the dataset (sensor pick-up/lay-down), only the data between 5 to 45 s is used.